 What they are made of.

-At Family & Cosmetic Dental Design, Dr. Colin Forde will be happy to answer any questions that you have regarding the procedure and the two options available.
-Here are some of the frequently asked questions that we, here in our Albuquerque, NM dental office, get asked.
+At Family & Cosmetic Dental Design, we will be happy to answer any questions that you have regarding the procedure and the two options available.
+Here are some of the frequently asked questions that we get asked.

 Are there any differences between dental implants and mini dental implants regarding how long they last?

-Traditional dental implants placed in our 87109 dental office can last for a lifetime.
+Traditional dental implants placed in our dental office can last for a lifetime.
 Traditional dental implants are made of titanium, a material that will fuse with the jawbone to provide stability and security for the replacement tooth.
 With regular brushing, flossing, and bi-annual teeth cleanings, you can keep your natural teeth and your implants in excellent condition.
-At Family & Cosmetic Dental Design, we have also seen mini dental implants that have a long lifespan but since they have not been available as long, additional research will be necessary to determine exactly how long they will last.
+At Family & Cosmetic Dental Design, we have also seen mini dental implants that have a long lifespan.
+However, additional research will be necessary to determine exactly how long they will last.
 In the meantime, we are confident that you will like the appearance of your new replacement tooth.
-To learn more, visit our New Mexico dental office.
+To learn more, visit our dental office.

 Are dental implants and mini dental implants used for different reasons?

 Both can be used to replace missing teeth or to serve as anchors for a different prosthetic like dentures.
 They are natural looking and durable.
-To learn more, visit our Albuquerque, NM dental office.
+To learn more, visit our dental office.

 Are there any reasons that a mini dental implant is better than a traditional implant?

-At Family & Cosmetic Dental Design, we tend to recommend mini dental implants when the process of resorption has taken place and the jawbone is not dense enough to support the implant.
+We tend to recommend mini dental implants when the process of resorption begins to take place and the jawbone is not dense enough to support the implant.
 We also recommend mini dental implants for a temporary or faster solution since the process can be completed more quickly.